EBISPOT/ols4/README.md

 If you want to test it with your own ontology, copy the OWL or RDFS ontology file to the `testcases` folder (which is mounted in Docker).
 Then make a new config file for your ontology in `dataload/configs` (you can use `efo.json` as a template).
 For the `ontology_purl` property in the config, use e.g. `file:///opt/dataload/testcases/myontology.owl` if your ontology is in `testcases/myontology.owl`.
 Then follow the above steps for efo with the config filename you created.

+## Deployment: Using Kubernetes with GitHub Packages

+TODO

 # Developing OLS4

 OLS is different to most webapps in that its API provides both full text search and recursive graph queries, neither of which are possible and/or performant using traditional RDBMS.